IHB1-Foundation/creditcoin-cdp/REDEMPTION_FEATURE.md

 ```

 **Parameters**:
-- `rUSDAmount`: Amount of rUSD to burn for redemption
+- `rUSDAmount`: Amount of crdUSD to burn for redemption
 - `receiver`: Address to receive the redeemed wCTC

 **Returns**: